 Quite exciting from a scientific point of view, but pretty disturbing if you are trying to fight an infection is the ability of the bacteria to enter a latent state during harmful (for them) conditions.

 The worst thing is that not only this keeps bacteria alive in a long run, but also makes them undetectable for tests, and without obvious symptoms in a patient.
+That’s why it is hard to diffirentiate between a chronic embedded UTI and a recurrent UTI.

 According to new research, members of microbial communities periodically wake up from the state of dormancy and “send out scouts” to test the environment and see if it is the right time for them to start growing again.
 This ability called “quorum sensing”.